 The Entomology Program at PDA is comprised of three sections: Apiary, Taxonomy and Survey.
 Each is responsible for a particular aspect of insect pest and pathogen regulation within the Commonwealth, with the common charge of protecting Pennsylvania’s agricultural commodities and plant industries, including the monitoring of pollinator health and populations, identification of potential insect pests and new invasive species, and detection and delimitation of pests of local, regional and national concern.
 Though the duties are distributed between the three sections, the Entomologists in all sections work closely together to provide integrated support to all surveys and services.

 The Entomology Program also collaborates with the Governor’s Invasive Species Council by cooperating with survey and outreach and by sharing of intellectual resources.
 This program also works closely with Entomology, Horticulture and Agriculture researchers and professionals at the USDA and the Pennsylvania State University, including Penn State Cooperative Extension, as well as with other state agencies and the Commonwealth’s county conservation districts.
-Beginning in 2008, the Entomology Program has published a year-end report that includes an update on the status of the Entomology Program, including interesting finds, survey results and agriculturally-significant information.
+Entomology Program publishes a year-end report that includes an update on the status of the Entomology Program, including interesting finds, survey results and agriculturally-significant information.

 Governor’s Invasive Species Council